-Then once you have by-passed the no trespassing area you will find a trail that is so old that much of it has reverted back to nature.
-Many fallen trees must be either climbed over or scooted under.
-However navigation does get easier as you progress up the canyon into higher elevation.
+Immediately beyond the houses, you will find “South Fork Hondo Trail.”
+It is no longer maintained and fallen trees must be either climbed over, under, sideways, down (the Yardbirds.)
+However, navigation does get easier as you progress up the canyon into higher elevation.

 Another fifty yards upstream is a beautiful waterfall 25 feet high...
-Lower South Fork Hondo Falls.
-It is easy to get around.
+Lower South Fork Hondo Falls -see photo above.
+It is fairly easy to get up and around.

 About a third of a mile farther upstream is a wonderful water-show... in fact... a double water-show...
 Two separate sets of waterfalls on two separate creeks.
 The two largest tributaries of this drainage join here.
-Both of these creeks dance beautifully between sheer granite walls down splendid cataracts and cascades over four hundred feet high.
+Both of these creeks dance beautifully between sheer granite walls down splendid cataracts, cascading for almost four hundred feet of elevation.

 Take notice on the map below that the northeast face of Vallecito Peak called Granite Wall, is about 900 feet high and sheer.
-Has it ever been climbed...
-I wonder...???
+Has it ever been climbed...???
 Also notice the two creeks called Rescue Creek on the map below.
 This is where the Taos Ski Valley Ski patrol find those who ski too far out-of-bounds and end up on the wrong side of the mountain.
 Broken Waters Creek flows down from the Tummy of the Pregnant Lady Mountain.
-Please see the photo at the bottom of this page and you will understand why this mountain received the name “The Pregnant Lady”.
+Please see the photo at the bottom of this page and you will understand why this mountain received the local nick-name: “The Pregnant Lady”.

-Please do a right-click “save as” to print yourself a copy of my map below as it is far more accurate than any other map available.
+Please do a right-click “save as” to print yourself a copy of our map below as it is far more accurate than any other map available.

 Enhanced USGS 7.5’ topo map

 Thin red lines above are one-mile squares